If you're working, you should get paid super. Learn how to find and access your super, and how to make sure it goes where you want when you pass away.

 There are strict laws about when you can access your super money early, even if it's for hardship or compassionate reasons.
 If you think you need to get some of your super money early, talk to your super fund, a financial counsellor or a financial capability worker.

-Find out more about getting your super.
+Find out more about when you can apply to get your super early.

 Watch out for super scammers